top of page

 52609499029_9744c0fd82_o.jpg

-The Georgia Higher Education Healthcare Initiative (GHEHI) is a 501(c)(3) nonprofit co-founded by Jim Hull and Laurie Ott to strengthen Georgia’s healthcare workforce and improve health outcomes statewide.
-GHEHI collects and analyzes workforce data from Georgia and across the nation to assess the state’s standing, identify gaps, and highlight best practices.
-Working in partnership with higher education institutions, health systems, state agencies, and communities, GHEHI translates workforce data into clear, actionable insights.
-GHEHI's goal is to ensure Georgia has a sufficient, well-distributed healthcare workforce so all Georgians can access timely, high-quality care.
+The Georgia Higher Education Healthcare Initiative (GHEHI) is a 501(c)(3) nonprofit co-founded by Jim Hull and Laurie Ott focused on strengthening Georgia’s healthcare workforce.
+GHEHI collects and analyzes workforce data from across the state and nation to assess Georgia’s standing, identify critical gaps, and highlight proven strategies.
+In partnership with higher education institutions, health systems, state agencies, and communities, GHEHI translates data into clear, actionable insights that support informed decision-making.
+GHEHI's work aims to ensure Georgia has a sufficient, well-distributed healthcare workforce so all Georgians can access timely, high-quality care.

-GHEHI’s mission is to strengthen Georgians' health outcomes by improving the state’s healthcare workforce through independent research, data collection, and transparent sharing of information about physicians, nurses, and related training programs.
+GHEHI’s mission is to improve Georgians' health outcomes by strengthening the state’s healthcare workforce through data-driven research, transparent reporting, and actionable insights that inform decision-making and drive change.

 The Georgia Higher Education Healthcare Initiative’s recommended strategies to significantly grow Georgia's Physician Workforce is to: